brentmcconnell/brentmcconnell.github.io/_posts/2020-03-27-aks-ingress-whitelist.md

 ### NGINX Ingress Options

 Using the Agent Pool NSG is a great way to manage inbound ingress access but it has the limitation of being inflexible.
-You are locking down ingress except to what is specified in the provided CIDRs so if you want some services to be exposed to certain IP ranges while other services have different IP ranges you don't have that kind of flexibility.
+You are locking down ingress except to the specified CIDRs so if you want some services to be exposed to certain IP ranges while other services have different IP ranges you don't have that kind of flexibility.
 Enter NGINX.

 NGINX has lots of [configuation options available](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/).